Nuggets vs. Timberwolves: Betting Trends, Record ATS, Home/Road Splits

 Additional Nuggets Insights & Trends

-- The Nuggets have gone 5-5 over their past 10 games, with a 6-4 record against the spread during that span.
+- The Nuggets are 6-4 against the spread and 5-5 overall in their past 10 contests.

-- In their past 10 contests, the Nuggets have gone over the total three times.
+- Three of Nuggets' past 10 contests have gone over the total.

-- The Nuggets average the same amount of points as the Timberwolves allow (115.8).
+- The 115.8 points per game the Nuggets put up are the same as the Timberwolves give up.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.